Enzyme inhibition or induction interactions

 Enzyme induction by short half-life drugs occurs quickly, as the drug reaches steady state quickly.
 When the inducer has a long half-life, induction may take longer to appear.
 Rifampicin (half-life 2 to 3 hours) produces enzyme induction within 24 hours; phenobarbital (half-life 3 to 5 days) takes approximately a week.

-The interaction stops when the inducer has been eliminated, and the extra enzymes are degraded.
+After stopping the inducer, the interaction reduces to a stop as the inducer is eliminated and the extra enzymes are degraded.
 This depends on the drug and enzyme half-lives.
 A rule of thumb for CYP3A4 inducers is to assume that the reaction will reach its maximum at least 14 days after starting the inducer and will persist for at least 14 days after stopping the inducer, provided the inducer has a relatively short half-life.

 For example, rifampicin is an inducer of CYP2C8, 2C9, 3A4/5/7, 2C19, and 2B6.